Strategy Synthesis for Zero-Sum Neuro-Symbolic Concurrent Stochastic Games

+\begin{examp} We now return to the NS-CSG model, presented in \egref{eg1-eg}, of a dynamic vehicle parking problem with the perception functions implemented via the linear regression model given in \egref{eg3-eg}.
+To demonstrate {\revise the practicality} of our approach we synthesise strategies using a prototype Python implementation of the B-PWC VI algorithm.
 The implementation uses a polyhedral representation of regions and the values of the zero-sum normal-form games involved in the minimax operator at step 8 of Algorithm~\ref{alg:PWC-value-VI} are found by solving the corresponding linear program \cite{NMK+44} using the SciPy library~\cite{2020SciPy-NMeth}.
 We have partitioned the state space of the game into two sets corresponding to the two possible local states of $\agent_1$.
 The B-PWC VI algorithm converges after $46$ iterations when $\varepsilon = 10^{-6}$ and takes $3,825$s to complete.
 For each set in the partition of the state space, the BFCP of this set converges to the product of two $8 \times 8$ grids.
-For the current chosen parking spot of $\agent_1$ (red square) and coordinate of $\agent_2$ (purple triangle), the value function with respect to the coordinate of $\agent_1$ is presented in Fig.~\ref{fig:value_function_vehicle} (left) and shows that, the closer $\agent_1$ is to its chosen parking spot, the higher the (approximate) optimal value.
+For the currently preferred parking spot of $\agent_1$ (red square) and coordinate of $\agent_2$ (purple triangle), the value function with respect to the coordinate of $\agent_1$ is presented in Fig.~\ref{fig:value_function_vehicle} (left) and shows that, the closer $\agent_1$ is to its preferred parking spot, the higher the (approximate) optimal value.